lewagon/dotfiles/04-Front-End/03-Bootstrap/04-Map-layout/README.md

 ## Starting the challenge

 1. Make sure you understand the code in `index.html`, and the design we give you for navbar and cards in `components/navbar.css` and `components/card.css`.
-Normally you should be able to understand questions.
 Ask questions if it's not the case.
 2. Go back to Karr lecture to rehearse how you can build a layout using **flexbox** and `position: sticky`
 3. **Don't cheat and don't inspect the code of our solution!** The goal of this challenge is that you really know how to build a layout by yourself.
 So take you time to think and raise tickets if you're stuck, but don't cheat 😉!